-□ Prerequisite: 30 months of experience concurrently performing the duties of airframe and power plant maintenance, or 18 months of experience performing the duties appropriate to this rating.
+□ Prerequisite: 30 months of experience, concurrently performing the duties of airframe and power plant maintenance, or 18 months of experience performing the duties appropriate to this rating.

 Theory of operation, repair and maintenance of various aircraft systems and components.
+Includes direct current electrical systems.

+systems and components.
 Includes direct current electrical systems, repair and trouble-shooting, hydraulic and pneumatic systems, aircraft instrumentation, communication and navigation systems, air conditioning and pressurization, fire detection and extinguishing systems, and aircraft fuel systems.